lemocla/Which-way-is-up/documentation/features/features.md

     ![footer](screenshots/footer.png)

     - ### **User stories**
-      > - As site user, I want to engage with the artist work so that I can be part of the artist community
+      > - As site user, I want to engage with the artist work so that I can be part of his community
       > - As a site user, I want to contact the site owner so that I can make queries about his work / request for a commission
       > - As a site user, I want to follow the artist on social media so that I can keep up to date with his work

  - ## **Contact page**

-    The contact page features a form allowing the user to send an email to the shop owner.
-If the user is already signed his email address will be populated automatically.
+    The contact page features a form allowing users to send an email to the shop owner.
+If a user is already signed-in, their email address will be populated automatically.

     Upon submitting the form, an email should be sent to the site owner and a notification informing the user that the message has been successfully sent should display a the top of the page.